Efficient Generation of Spin Currents in Altermagnets via Magnon Drag: CONCLUSION

 \section{CONCLUSION}

 In this work, we have shown how to imprint the characteristics of the altermagnetic splitting of electrons to degenerate antiferromagnetic magnons and induce non-equilibrium magnonic spin currents.
 At equilibrium, the magnon sees the totality of the Fermi surface of the two electronic bands, which sums up to zero.
 Out of equilibrium, the picture is different; when the electric field excites electrons in one direction, the Fermi surfaces become imbalanced.
-The excited electrons scatter with magnons, generating transverse and longitudinal magnon spin currents, on top of the electron spin current.
+The excited electrons scatter with magnons, generating transverse and longitudinal magnon spin currents on top of the electron spin current.
 The magnon spin currents inherit characteristics from both the electrons, i.e., the chemical potential dependence, and the magnons, i.e., the temperature dependence.
 This opens the way for generating and manipulating magnon spin currents via efficient methods that do not require elements with strong spin-orbit coupling.

 The present proposal raises several questions.
 First, a potential advantage of the magnonic MSHE, which remains to be proven experimentally, is the long spin relaxation length of magnons compared to that of electrons.
 If magnons enjoy a longer relaxation length than electrons, then the magnonic MSHE is expected to dominate over the electronic one.
 In addition, the present prediction is based on two simple models for electrons and magnons.
 In realistic materials, electronic structures are much more complicated due to the orbital character of the Bloch states, which might strongly impact the actual magnon-drag effect described in the work, especially via the electron-magnon resonances pointed out earlier.
-Finally, while our study assumed a degenerate magnon spectrum, the magnons may be chiral in these materials \cite{vsmejkal2022chiral}.
-This chiral splitting is expected to enhance the proposed effect, making it easier to detect experimentally.
+Finally, while our study assumed a degenerate magnon spectrum, the magnons may be chiral in these materials \cite{vsmejkal2022chiral,cui2023efficient,brekke2023two,Liu2024,Jost2025}, exhibiting the same symmetries as the electrons.
+Through electron-magnon interaction, each chiral magnon mode is dragged along the electric field, akin to the process depicted in Figs. 3(a) and (b), even in the absence of electron splitting.
+Therefore, a realistic treatment of the electron-magnon-induced MSHE should account for both electron and magnon splitting, which is likely to enhance the overall signal.

+\acknowledgments K. S. thanks Diego García Ovalle for fruitful discussions.
+K.S. and A.M. acknowledge support from the Excellence Initiative of Aix-Marseille Université–A*Midex, a French Investissements d’Avenir” program.